isomerpages/mindef-sg101/_economy/growing-our-economy/2010-to-the-present-new-challenges.md

 The ageing workforce also puts strains on other parts of the Singapore economy, especially our fiscal position.
 Income tax collections could start to decline with a smaller workforce, which would constrain the government’s ability to spend.
 At the same time, there will be a need to continue raising social spending, which has risen from S$15 billion in 2009 to S$30 billion in 2018.

-<b>Rise in Populism and Anti-Trade/Globalisation Forces </b>
+<b>Rise in Populist Nationalism and Anti-Trade/Globalisation Forces </b>

-When Britain first voted to leave the European Union in 2016, many analysts thought it was a one-off event that concerned only the British.
-What many did not expect was that is was the start of a surge in populism around the world.
+In 2016, Britain's vote to leave the European Union shocked many, and disquieted the notion of European Unity and the common market.
+While there were socio-economic and political reasons that prompted the majority of Britons to vote Leave, it can be seen as a symptom of a larger rise in populist politics in the world.

-The rise of populism goes beyond simply embracing nationalism; nativist tendencies result in the wholesale rejection of globalisation and all that open borders bring.
+A byproduct of populist sentiments is the rise of [protectionist ](https://www.britannica.com/topic/protectionism)policies, and the rejection of globalisation, free trade, and open borders.

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">
-<p>US-China trade tensions: In 2018 and 2019, the world’s two largest economies started levying tariffs on each other, which has affected the global trade and economy. </p>
+<p>US-China trade tensions: In 2018 and 2019, the world’s two largest economies started levying tariffs on each other, which dampened global trade and the world economy. </p>

-<p>The rising tensions have also spilled over into the technology sector, with the US banning American companies from using technology from Chinese company Huawei.
-While the US and China signed a pact to ease trade tensions in early 2020, the hasty deterioration of trade relations underscore how quickly Singapore's external environment can shift.</p>
+<p>The rising tensions have also spilled over into the technology sector, such as when the US government banned US companies from using technology from Huawei.
+While the US and China signed a pact to ease trade tensions in early 2020, this hasty deterioration of trade relations underscore how quickly Singapore's external environment can shift.</p>
 </div>

-The rise of protectionism results in the reduction of trade, which affects Singapore’s livelihood directly.
-Should trade barriers go up, Singapore’s exports will start to get more expensive and less competitive.
-A secondary impact is through slower growth rates for both countries.
-A reduction in trade is likely to lead to slower growth.
-This, in turn, will likely lead to falling demand for Singapore’s exports.
+The rise of protectionism reduces trade, and raises the prices of imports and exports.
+It also slows growth rates for countries.

 The longer-term impact of rising populism is on the fate of multilateral organisations such as the UN, WTO and the International Monetary Fund – will they stay relevant?